catscarlet/makeiso-kuroko/README.md

 # Makeiso Kuroko

-This is a tool for making CentOS-7.3.1611 ISO of yourself.
+This is a tool for making CentOS-7.3.1611 ISO for your own purpose.

 This only works for CentOS-7.3.1611.
-For other version such as 1708, 1804, and other linux distributions, please wait for more time.

 ## Requirement